Predictive model training in Kubeflow Pipelines

 ---|---|

-Goal | Implement a taxi fare prediction model |
+Goal | Build a taxi fare prediction model |

-Data information | NYC Taxi and Limousine Commission's data from 2009 to 2015 - Contains pickup/dropoff times and locations, trip distance, fare amount, payment type, passenger count, etc. |
+Data | NYC Yellow Taxi fare data (2009–2015), including pickup/drop-off time and location, trip distance, fare, payment type, passenger count, etc. |

-2. Prepare the Kubeflow environment
+2. Prepare Kubeflow environment

 This tutorial uses a GPU node pool environment.